 A 230-foot-long pedestrian bridge called "Little Mac'' spans a spectacular 70-foot-deep ravine to connect the north and south sections of the campus.

 The group's fifth member was completed in fall 2005.
 The LEED® Silver certified Lake Ontario Hall is situated between Lake Michigan Hall and the Calder Art Center.
 This building of approximately 50,000 square feet contains faculty members' offices, student study areas, and specialized classrooms including a creative computing lab.
-It houses the Barbara H. Padnos International Center, the Robert and Mary Pew Faculty Teaching and Learning Center, Brooks College of Interdisciplinary Studies, the Fred Meijer Center for Writing and Michigan Authors, the Writing Department, Women and Gender Studies, and Center for Excellence in Science and Mathematics Education.
+It houses the Brooks College of Interdisciplinary Studies, the Barbara H. Padnos International Center, the Robert and Mary Pew Faculty Teaching and Learning Center, the Fred Meijer Center for Writing and Michigan Authors, the Writing Department, Women and Gender Studies, and Center for Excellence in Science and Mathematics Education.

-In addition to classrooms, Lake Michigan Hall houses the Business Services offices, the Human Resources office, News and Information Services, and the Anthropology laboratories.
+In addition to classrooms, Lake Michigan Hall houses the Anthropology department and offices of I.C.E.

 Lake Superior Hall houses the School of Communications, including labs and classrooms.

-Lake Huron Hall houses the departments of English, language and literature, and classics as well as Allendale offices for the Seidman College of Business.
+Lake Huron Hall houses the departments of English, Modern Languages and Literatures, and Classics.

 Located in Seidman House are the archives, the rare book collection, and the Lemmen collection on Lincoln and the Civil War.
 In addition, the building contains a quiet study area seating 65, with a scenic view of the nearby ravine.
 The building is named for the Thomas Erler Seidman Foundation of Grand Rapids, which donated the funds for its construction.

 Mackinac Hall contains classrooms, faculty members' offices, and computer labs.
-It contains the office of the dean of the College of Liberal Arts and Sciences as well as the departments of History, Hospitality and Tourism Management, Mathematics, Modern Languages and Literature, Movement Science, Statistics, Philosophy, Computer Science and Information Systems, and Academic and Administrative Computing; the Regional Math and Science Center, Intercultural Competence and Experience, and Information Technology.
+It contains the office of the dean of the College of Liberal Arts and Sciences as well as the departments of History, Mathematics, Modern Languages and Literature, Movement Science, Statistics, Philosophy, Computer Science and Information Systems, and Information Technology, as well as the Allendale offices for the Seidman College of Business and the Regional Math and Science Center.
 The building has an English composition computer lab, two general-purpose computer labs, an information technology lab, and a computer lab dedicated to the learning of foreign language.
 In August 2008, an 83,000-square-foot addition to Mackinac opened with 20 general purpose classrooms, two case-rooms, a special purpose GIS Lab, student study areas, food service, and faculty members' offices.
 This 2008 addition is LEED Silver certified and a portion of the original 1968 structure has been renovated to LEED certification

 Manitou Hall contains lecture halls and a computer lab for use by students.
 The campus administrative systems reside on servers housed in Manitou Hall along with the service and communications equipment for the university's fiber-optic-based wide-area network and its connection to the Internet.
 Grand Valley's wide-area high-speed network provides a full complement of computer services including wireless access to all academic buildings and most non-academic locations.
 Thousands of computers located throughout the campus serve both the instructional and administrative needs of the university.
 All classrooms and lecture halls are equipped with computers and projection equipment for instruction and all are connected to the university's network and the Internet.
 All academic disciplines use computer services on the Grand Valley campus.

-The Calder Art Center, named for the artist whose stabile, La Grand Vitesse, is a Grand Rapids landmark.
+Calder Art Center is named for the artist whose stabile, La Grand Vitesse, is a Grand Rapids landmark.
 The Calder Art Center houses the Art and Design Department with facilities for graphic design, painting, print-making, art education, drawing, and ceramics, as well as three computer graphics labs, and multifunctional Macintosh labs for art and communication disciplines.

-The Student Services building combines a variety of student services under one roof.
-The offices of Admissions, Career Services, Financial Aid, Housing, and Student Employment; Advising Resources and Special Programs; the Career Planning and Counseling Center; and the Dean of Students are located here.
+Student Services building combines a variety of student services under one roof.
+The offices of Admissions, Career Services, Financial Aid, Housing, and Student Employment; Student Academic Success Center; the Career Planning and Counseling Center; and the Dean of Students are located here.
 Also housed in the three-story building is the Student Assistance Center, which combines the services of academic records, registration, cashier, graduation audit, and the registrar.

 Henry Hall, named after former U.S. Representative Paul Henry of Grand Rapids, contains three lecture halls, the Biology Department, and seven microcomputer labs.
 Much of the artwork in the building is the work of Grand Valley alumni and faculty and staff members.

 The Commons houses dining facilities and offices.
 The main dining area, operated by the Fresh Food Company, serves students and the public and is located on the upper level with an entrance from the campus walkway on the east.
-On the lower level, a food court featuring Bleecker Street, Freshens Energy Zone, Jump Asian Cuisine, and Papa John's Pizza adjoins an outdoor patio overlooking a wooded ravine and the "Little Mac" pedestrian bridge.
+Einstein Brothers Bagel is also located on the upper level with an entrance facing north.
+On the lower level, Fuel, featuring Bleecker Street, Freshens Smoothies and Crepes, Jump Asian Cuisine, and Papa John's Pizza adjoins an outdoor patio overlooking a wooded ravine and the "Little Mac" pedestrian bridge.

 Kleiner Commons dining facility includes a coffeehouse, sports cafe, SUBWAY sandwich shop, and convenience store.